Immuneering Earnings Call Transcripts

 -

-Initial Phase II-A data show a 40% response rate and 80% disease control in first-line pancreatic cancer patients treated with IMM-1-104 plus modified chemotherapy, with strong tolerability and a rare complete response observed.
-All patients remain on treatment, and further updates are planned.
+Initial Phase II-A data show IMM-1-104 combined with modified gemcitabine and nab-paclitaxel achieved a 40% response rate and 80% disease control in first-line pancreatic cancer, with a complete response in the first patient and a favorable safety profile.
+All five patients remain on treatment.

 -